sunnys-codes/Workplace-Occupancy-Forecasting/README.md

 # Workplace Occupancy Forecasting for Office Space Efficiency

 ## Project Overview
 This project aims to analyze and forecast workplace occupancy patterns to optimize office space usage and reduce operational costs.
-By leveraging data analytics and machine learning, we identify key trends and provide actionable insights for efficient office space management.
+By leveraging data analytics and machine learning, I identify key trends and provide actionable insights for efficient office space management.

 ## Folder Structure